woocommerce/WooCommerce-Quantity-Increment/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Quantity Increment re-adds the quantity buttons depreciated in WooCommerce 2.3
+WooCommerce Quantity Increment re-adds the quantity buttons deprecated in WooCommerce 2.3

 == Description ==

-In WooCommerce 2.3, the quantity increment buttons have been depreciated, as most browsers now support `<input type="number" />`.
+In WooCommerce 2.3, the quantity increment buttons have been deprecated, as most browsers now support `<input type="number" />`.

 However, you may want to keep them.
 Simply install and activate this plugin to do so.